mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 In the following dataset annotation,

-- the *subject* of the semantic statement is the parent element `dataset id="dataset-01"` (which in the resulting triple would use the global ID for the dataset, its DOI)
+- the *subject* of the semantic statement is the parent element `dataset id="dataset-01"` (which in the resulting triple would use the  resolvable HTTP URI for the global ID for the dataset, that includes its DOI)
 - the *object property* is "http://purl.obolibrary.org/obo/IAO_0000136"
 - the *object* (value)  is "http://purl.obolibrary.org/obo/ENVO_01000177"